Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 user_message: "Please generate a single response based on the provided responses:"
 ```

-- Third combination is basically making the aggregator LLM to choose the best response from the generated responses(thought):
+- The third combination is basically making the aggregator LLM to choose the best response from the generated responses (thought):

 ```
 system_message: